abpframework/abp/docs/en/Blog-Posts/2020-04-01/Post.md

        options.SignInScheme = IdentityConstants.ExternalScheme;
        ````

-    2. Your `ClaimTypes.NameIdentifier` is null.
+    2. Your `ClaimTypes.NameIdentifier` is `null`.
 Check if you added claim mapping:

        ````xml
        JwtSecurityTokenHandler.DefaultInboundClaimTypeMap.Clear();